MatthiasBenaets/BasedBudgeting/README.md

         - Budget available money from your budget
         - Review monthly activity of the different categories.
         - Follow up on the available balance of your budgeted categories
-    - Always be on top of how much your budgeting, inflow, outflow and availablity of the current month
+    - Always be on top of how much you budgeted, your inflow & outflow and overall availablity of the current month
 - **Reports:**
-    - Net worth chart, Visualise where your money is
+    - Net worth chart, Visualise money diversification
     - 30 Day doughnut spending chart , link to your subcategories
     - 1 Year stacked column spending chart, link to your subcategories
 - **All Accounts:**